 The coordination role is one that requires a lot of organisational skills.
 Keeping track of all funded supports and making sure one does not run out of funding before the plan ends is important.

 - Capacity building

 A support coordinator should be helping a participant to coordinate their own supports if they are able to.
-Some level of coaching and strength-based training is involved in the role.
+Some level of coaching and training is involved in the role.
 One should not see a support coordinator as a case manager as the goal would be able to handle the future coordination independently if a participant is capable of doing so.

 - Dial-a-friend, Regular check-ins

 For many participants who do not have many informal supports from friends and family, the support coordinator is there as your first point of contact in the case of an emergency.
 However, one must take note on the number of hours contacting a support coordinator as every minute is billed so use the time wisely to reduce the risk of running out of funding.
 A support coordinator’s contact with a participant will be much more during the start and end of the plan.
 In between when supports have been put in place, it can be expected that there will be brief check-ins to discuss how the plan is going and if any changes need to be made.